 And don’t think that you need to be perfect if you are just starting out.
 I have seen very effective enrollment email nurture programs with only three emails.

 To avoid being tossed into the mental spam folder, it’s important to build a relationship with your prospect.
 A good nurturing program fosters trust and rapport, which helps prospects feel confident about their decisions.

 By treating the prospect like an individual human being rather than a cardboard cutout, they will, in turn, view you and your staff as individual human beings rather than a virtual sales robot.

 Tracking email opens and clicks can establish which subject lines work and which don’t, and which email call-to-actions are effective, and which aren’t.
-This is why you really want to use a commercial email service rather than manually doing this from your own email system.
+This sort of data is usually easy to come by with commercial email services, and can be difficult to impossible to get manually from your own email system.

 Whichever software you choose, the more you track data and measure the results, the stronger you can make your nurturing program.

 Nick LeRoy, MBA, is the president of Bright Minds Marketing and former Executive Director of the Indiana Charter School Board.
 Bright Minds Marketing provides enrollment and recruitment consulting to private, Catholic and charter schools.
 For information about how Bright Minds Marketing can help your school improve its’ student enrollment, send an email to firstname.lastname@example.org or call us at 317-361-5255.

 Get our best tips to maximize your school’s marketing efforts and increase enrollment.